BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-06-23-video-player-mse-introduction.md

 <!-- TODO: Add gif a shit here we go again -->

-You will then have a **videoSourceBuffer** and a **audioSourceBuffer** which will work just the same !
+You will then have a **videoSourceBuffer** and a **audioSourceBuffer** which will work just the same!

-## 🎉 Congratulations !
+## 🎉 Congratulations!

-You can now play a video like a pro ! 🚀
+You can now play a video like a pro! 🚀

-## 🔎 What's next ?
+## 🔎 What's next?

 To be honest if you don't want to bother with all this chunk management, you can find libraries online that will handle it for you 😄

-If you want to have a look at some I would recommand to check :
+If you want to have a look at some I would recommand to check:

 - [Shaka Player](https://shaka-player-demo.appspot.com/demo/#audiolang=en;textlang=en;uilang=en;panel=HOME;build=uncompiled)
 - [HLSjs](https://github.com/video-dev/hls.js)

 Those are open source and they can help you build a player faster if you don't want to handle everything on your own.

-In a future article we will talk about content protection and the **Encrypted Media Extensions** API so stay tuned !
+In a future article we will talk about content protection and the **Encrypted Media Extensions** API so stay tuned!

 ## 📚 Sources